valarnet/valarnet-blog/pages/about.md

 I am a Network Engineer with a decade plus experience designing, implementating, and administering network solutions.
 I hold multiple certifications from vendors such as Cisco, Fortinet, AWS, and  Google.

 The name of this blog makes a reference to J.R.R.
-Tolkien's world (Valar) and another realm I love: networking (net).
+Tolkien's world (Valar) and another realm I enjoy: networking (net).

 Look around this blog and if you feel like it, leave any kind of feedback.